You probably know that high blood pressure is the most common preventable risk factor for cardiovascular disease.

 This universal finding could be explained by the fact that age increases the probability of exposure to the many dietary and environmental factors that increase BP.

 The importance of chlorine, sodium, and potassium

-If you remember the chemistry classes, you will know that salt is composed of two elements, sodium and chlorine.
+If you remember the chemistry classes, you will know that salt is composed of two elements, sodium, and chlorine.
 Two of the three fundamental aspects to control hypertension.
 It just lacks potassium.
-Remember this information, which will be useful later.
+Remember this information, which will be helpful later.

 These three minerals are all friends, but each plays a unique role in friendship.

 Chlorine follows sodium wherever it goes and never departs from it.
 Chlorine follows sodium wherever it goes and never moves away from it.
 Sodium and potassium always chase each other.

 As the picture shows, potassium leaks out when sodium enters the cell.
 When sodium takes the bus back to the outside of the cell, potassium takes the same bus back to the inside.

 It will soon see that it keeps sodium (and the chloride that always follows it) primarily out of cells and potassium within cells.